-Water damage is just one of the many reasons why you should buy renter’s insurance.
+Water damage is just one of the many reasons why you should buy renter’s insurance, suggests Whole Property Management in Parker.
 Although renter’s insurance does not cover the physical structure of the building where you rent an apartment, in most cases, it does cover your possessions, as well as a few other things that many tenants do not know about.

 Renter’s insurance is a straightforward contract that you have with an insurance company.
 The answer to the question “Is it worth it” is a resounding yes.

 The primary reason tenants take out renter’s insurance policies is the policies pay for the cost of replacing stolen or damaged personal possessions.
 Think of renter’s insurance as a security blanket that gives you peace of mind every time you leave the apartment.

 The policies cover a wide variety of items:

 - Sporting goods

 Although covering the cost of replacing your possessions is the most important pro of a renter’s insurance policy, there are several other reasons why you pay for the ultimate security blanket.

 After a disaster, you might have to seek temporary shelter at a nearby hotel.
 Whether your apartment succumbed to a fire or a tree fell into the building, a renter’s insurance policy should include a clause that states your insurer covers the cost of temporary lodging.

 This clause covers the medical expenses racked up by guests to your apartment.
 A simple slip and fall can lead to a personal injury lawsuit that puts you on the legal hook.
 Dog bites are another common health issue for tenants.
 According to the Insurance Information Institute, typical renter’s insurance policies cover the costs of medical expenses for a guest between $1,500 and $5,000.